theaenache/theaenache/README.md

 ## Hi!
 Welcome!
-My name is Thea, and I'm currently an undergrad Computer Science and Public Health double major with minors in Statistics and Math.
+My name is Thea, and I'm an undergrad Computer Science and Public Health double major with minors in Statistics and Math.

 I am currently collaborating on:
  - **DTIAdapt**